TIGERBOB MYSTERY GARDEN

 Project Summary

 Tigerbob Mystery Garden is an interactive zero-player art game.
-Inspired by my knitting practice, jacquard textiles, antique woven tapestries, and video game dungeon maps, the project applies procedural generation to the artist's unique visual language.
+Inspired by my knitting practice, jacquard textiles, antique woven tapestries, and video game dungeon maps, the project applies procedural generation my unique visual language.

-Written in JavaScript and presented by Art Blocks Studio, the token hash is used to determine the Theme (color way) of the game and the first 24 tiles selected on the starting screen.
+Written in p5js (JavaScript) and presented by Art Blocks Studio, the token hash is used to determine the Theme (color way) of the game and the first 24 tiles selected on the starting screen.

 Explore the garden by using W, S, A, and D to scroll.
 (Press one of these keys to initialize the game first.)
 You can reset back to the starting screen by pressing 0.